 You’ve paid all this money for a Facebook ad, you’re going to get your money’s worth and cram every bit of information in the ad.
 This thinking is somewhat logical but it’s still very bad practices to put a book of copy on your Facebook ad.
 Keep things simple and sweet and your return on investment will prove it’s the right move.

 Facebook ad copy doesn’t have to be confusing and complicated.
-Avoid these seven mistakes and you’ll be on your way to creating killer Facebook ads with even better copy!
+Avoid these seven mistakes and you’ll be on your way to creating killer Facebook ads that enhance your social media marketing!